hotdaamn/asuswrt-merlin-wiki/Home.md

+This is the official Wiki/documentation for Asuswrt-merlin, a custom firmware designed for Asus routers.

-This is a very early work-in-progress Wiki, where I will start collecting documentations, tips, tricks, etc...
+_This is an early work-in-progress documentation.
+I will gradually fill the sections as time permits._

-If you have the time and the willingness to help with this Wiki, please do!
-Writing documentation is quite time-consuming, and most likely I will only have time to work on this during free times.
+_If you have the time and the willingness to help with this Wiki, please let me know._

 ### About
 1. [About Asuswrt and Asuswrt-merlin](https://github.com/RMerl/asuswrt-merlin/wiki/About-Asuswrt/)